dwdas9/home/nav5-InstallationGuides.md

 ## <span style="color: SteelBlue;">Managing Python in System PATH Using PowerShell</span>

 When working with Python on Windows, ensuring it's accessible from any terminal or command prompt is pivotal.
 This accessibility is achieved by including Python in the system's PATH variable.
-In this guide, we'll delve into using PowerShell to check Python's presence in the PATH and add it if missing.[Read more...](link_to_article3.html)
+In this guide, we'll delve into using PowerShell to check Python's presence in the PATH and add it if missing.
+[Read more...](link_to_article3.html)

 ## <span style="color: SteelBlue;">Can't run `docker ps` despite having docker installed?</span>